- Posted by Tyana Smith

 - On August 28, 2019

-We like to kick off dialogues about impact investing with a quote from fellow impact investor, Ted.
+We like to kick off dialogues about impact investing with a quote from a fellow impact investor, Ted Levinson.
 “Mainstream investing is moving money based on the future you predict.
 Impact investing is moving money based on the future you want.”
 What’s the future you want to create?